Structure theorems in tame expansions of o-minimal structures by a dense set: Definable groups

 For the ``moreover" clause, we need to check that (a) each $f_i$ can be chosen to be a homeomorphism, and (b) $f$ can be chosen to be a homeomorphism in each coordinate.
 The former fact follows from the $\scl$-genericity of $a$ over each $a_i$ and the injectivity of each $x\mapsto x* a_i^{-1}$, and the latter fact from the $\scl$-genericity of $(a_1, a_2)$ and the injectivity of $*$ in each coordinate. \end{proof}

 \begin{remark} We observe that we cannot always have $C=C'\times C''$, where $C', C''$ are $k$-cones containing $a$.
 For example, consider the group $\CH = \la H=[0, 1), +\, mod\, 1\ra$ in the real field, and let $T=\Q^{rc}\cap H$.
 Now let $g:H\to M$ be the translation $x\mapsto 2+x$ on $T$, and identity elsewhere.
 Let $G$ be the induced group on $(H\sm T)\cup g(T)$.
 Clearly, $G$ is definable in $\widetilde M =\la\R, \Q^{rc}\ra$, and it is easy to verify that the above observation holds for every $a\in G$.
-Of course, the conclusion of Theorem \ref{arounda} holds for every $a\in H\sm T$, by letting $\Gamma=H\sm T$, $C_t=H\sm (T\cup (T-t))$ and $f= +\, mod\, 1$.
+Of course, the conclusion of Theorem \ref{arounda} holds for every $a\in H\sm T$, by letting $\Gamma=H\sm T$, $C_t=H\sm (T\cup (T-t)\cup (1+T-t))$ and $f= +\, mod\, 1$.
 Moreover, we can achieve $C=C'\times C'$, but only up to definable isomorphism.
 It is reasonable to ask whether that is always true, and we include some relevant (in fact, stronger) questions at the end of this section. \end{remark}

 We expect that the above local theorem will play a crucial role in forthcoming analysis of groups definable in $\widetilde M$.
 The ultimate goal would be to understand definable groups in terms of $\cal L$-definable groups and small groups.
 Motivated by the successful analysis of semi-bounded groups in \cite{ep-sel2} and the more recent \cite{bm}, we conjecture the following statement.
+This is a reformulation of \cite[Conjecture 1]{el-bsl}.

 \begin{conj} Let $\la G, *\ra$ be a definable group.
 Then there is a short exact sequence

 where \begin{itemize} \item $\cal U$ is $\bigvee$-definable \item $\mathcal B$ is $\bigvee$-definable in $\mathcal L$ with $\dim(B) =\ldim (G)$. \item $K$ is definable and small \item $\tau:\cal U\to G$ is a surjective group homomorphism and \item all maps involved are $\bigvee$-definable. \end{itemize} \end{conj}